shreyansh26/shreyansh26/README.md

 - ⚡ Fun fact: ...
 -->

-I am working as a **Lead ML Engineer** at **Level AI** where I am working on building and scaling LLMs for conversational data.
-I have close to 4 years of full-time experience working on applied AI and research.
-I have previously worked as a **Data Scientist** at **Mastercard AI Garage** as well, where we were leveraging AI to make the transactions world a smarter and more secure place.
-I am a graduate of the class of 2020 in Computer Science from **Indian Institute of Technology (BHU) Varanasi**.
-I'm passionate about Natural Language Processing, ML Systems Engineering, Privacy-preserving ML, and Cryptography.
-I love to take on interesting major and minor side projects, all of which you can check out here.
+I’m the **Lead ML Engineer** at **Level AI**, where I focus on building and scaling large language models (LLMs) specifically for conversational AI.
+With over four years of experience in applied AI and research, I’ve worked extensively on end-to-end solutions in NLP and ML systems.

+Before Level AI, I worked as a **Data Scientist** at **Mastercard AI Garage**, where I developed AI models to enhance transaction security and intelligence.
+I graduated in 2020 with a degree in Computer Science from the **Indian Institute of Technology (BHU) Varanasi**.

+My technical interests include Natural Language Processing, ML Systems Engineering—including CUDA and Triton for high-performance computing, Privacy-preserving ML, and Cryptography.

+I’m always working on side projects, many of which involve implementing and experimenting with ideas from research papers, efficient kernelsand other advanced techniques in these areas.
+You can find these projects here.

 ![](https://komarev.com/ghpvc/?username=shreyansh26&color=blue)